Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 There is God.

-And he gets out into the water, he gets out of the boat, and he gets into the water, and he sinks, Ergo, he doesn't walk on water.
+And he gets out into the water, he gets out of the boat and he gets in the water and he sinks.

-So he's not God, he's a fraud.
+So he's not God.

-Okay, either the miracles are true or they're not.
+Either the miracles are true or they're not.

-For example, I mean, the biggest one, okay, the biggest one, I'm holding on, holding on.
+For example, I mean, the biggest one.

-I think you're repeating yourself, so I'm just going to have to move the conversation along just a smitch if you don't mind.
+So I'm just going to have to move the conversation along just a smidge if you don't.

 So if we're going to say that all claimed miracles are true, why would they only be true for Jesus?

-Because there are many, many people across the world, across history who have claimed to have performed miracles that have not been replicated, of course, by science.
+Because there are many, many people across the world, across history, who have claimed to have performed miracles that have not been replicated, of course, by science.

 So this is the universal part of my thinking, which is to say, okay, so there's, you know, probably a thousand major historical figures who, you know, are parts of religions or whatever, who claim to have been able to perform miracles.